shoecar/pictur/docs/phases/phase5.md

-# Phase 5: Searching for Blogs and Posts
+# Phase 5: Styling It All
 * CSS and Bootstrap for style
 * JQuery for minimal animations
 * Masonry for Photo display and infinite scroll